Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

  goto prison v double freedom; safer to stay c̄ first axiom ^
-(2(12))/(3(12)+`s/..|1|2|3|../c/`) probaballistics c(the house edge) into a gamblers fallacy comes from 2/3 bets (which outsides are doubles, and which outsides are triples?), it's always better to change; just like monty hall problem there are 2 2/3 bets, but changing overlaps some heat teaching about gambling; reverse psychology application teach plasticity; (prenatal? whatever that means; before born, and new born)baby exposed to /camera|imagery|../ will not be camera shy, audiences will not be frightened of stages,.. (mother must be calm, and relaxed, or dazed, and confused,..)
+(2(12))/(3(12)+`s/..|1|2|3|../c/`) probaballistics c(the house edge) into a gamblers fallacy comes from 2/3 bets (which outsides are /doublet?s|twins/, and which outsides are /trip(let?)?s/?), it's always better to change; just like monty hall problem there are 2 2/3 bets, but changing overlaps some heat teaching about gambling; reverse psychology application teach plasticity; (prenatal? whatever that means; before born, and new born)baby exposed to /camera|imagery|../ will not be camera shy, audiences will not be frightened of stages,.. (mother must be calm, and relaxed, or dazed, and confused,..)